 What we don’t: Plastic air bladder is noisy; not a durability leader.

 Therm-a-Rest’s Compressible Pillow above is our favorite overall camping design this year, but the all-foam build makes it a little too heavy to cross over for backpacking.
 Enter Therm-a-Rest’s own Air Head, which uses a mix of air and lightweight synthetic insulation under the top surface to shave weight and minimize bulk.
 For reference, at 5.6 ounces, the Air Head clocks in around half the weight of the Compressible and packs down noticeably smaller inside its stuff sack, which gives it the clear edge for backcountry adventures.
 We also like the nonslip fabric along the bottom, which does a great job keeping the pillow in place (unlike Sea to Summit’s Aeros models above, which are noticeably slippery underneath).
-Tack on a removable cover for easy cleaning and curved shape to nestle into the hood of your sleeping bag, and the result is a versatile design that works well for everything from multi-day backpacking missions to overnight camping trips and air travel.
+Tack on a removable cover for easy cleaning and a curved shape to nestle into the hood of your sleeping bag, and the result is a versatile design that works well for everything from multi-day backpacking missions to overnight camping trips and air travel.

 Despite its well-rounded build, the Air Head does come with a few drawbacks.
 Our biggest complaints relate to the internal air bladder, which is on the thinner end and has been plagued by reports of punctures and premature leaks.
 The bladder’s plastic construction is also relatively crinkly and noisy, meaning finicky sleepers and those prone to moving around throughout the night should steer clear.
 Finally, the inflate/deflate valve is an old-fashioned design that sticks out the side of the pillow, which makes it less user-friendly when rolling up for storage.
 Of note: Therm-a-Rest does offer the 2-ounce Air Head Lite, which shares the same dimensions but forgoes the synthetic insulation to shave weight and bulk.
 And for a boost in comfort and support, you can upgrade to the 4.9-ounce Air Head Down, which is insulated with 650-fill duck down.